divyekalra1/multiple_chatroom/README.md

-# Chatroom for Multiple Users
+# Single Server - Multiple Client Chatroom

 A chatroom application for multiple users to connect to at the same time.